rvernica/SciDB-Py/doc/conversion.rst

 "normal" python data structures, for further analysis in python.
 SciDB-Py provides several conversion routines:

- * :meth:`SciDBArray.toarray` converts the array to a numpy array
+ * :meth:`SciDBArray.toarray` converts the array to a NumPy array
  * :meth:`SciDBArray.todataframe` converts the array to a Pandas DataFrame
  * :meth:`SciDBArray.tosparse` converts the array to a SciPy sparse array